 Order of Draw Bracelet

 If the mnemonic device is not working, you may have heard of another option of buying an order of draw phlebotomy bracelet or other wearable.
 However, we do not recommend or encourage buying the order of draw phlebotomy bracelets because the OOD is something you need to know without relying on a bracelet.

 As a licensed phlebotomist, it is not only important to know the order of blood drawing but also the correct procedure and standard for drawing that blood.
-At PhlebotomyU, we value education because we want to provide hospitals, facilities, and laboratories with the best phlebotomy graduates.
+At PhlebotomyU, we value education because we want to provide hospitals, facilities, and laboratories with the best CPT-1 phlebotomy graduates.
 Our program not only provides teaching in the classroom but also real-time experience in the field.
+We offer abbreviated classes, weekday and weekend phlebotomy training from 5 to 9 weeks.
 At end of training, students have hours of hands on experience making it easy to go from PhlebotomyU to a full time job.

 The goal of the PhlebotomyU is to expand the knowledge and skills of prospective and currently employed healthcare professionals through phlebotomy training.
 The PhlebotomyU blood withdrawal phlebotomy classes educate these professionals on the most recent trends in blood analysis and clinical laboratory medicine.